 Rhapsody in Blue over forty times in their production of "Strictly

 Tom regularly appears as an orchestral pianist with the Hallé

 keyboards for their recent tours of Europe.
 He is also involved

 A busy keyboard duo recital schedule with his brother Jonathan

-Brothers Duo, continues to take Tom to all of the major UK concert
+Brothers Duo, continues to take Tom to all of the major

-on their own label to great acclaim.
+They have released several CDs on their own label to great acclaim.